-Split testing can be a great way of determining which campaign will work best with your audience, also known as a/b split testing.
+Split testing your email sends can be a great way of determining which campaign will work best with your audience, also known as a/b split testing.

-Do you have a campaign that you want to test which image to use will work best?
-Are you unsure on what the title should be or when to send?
+Do you have a campaign that you want to test which imagery or content works best?
+Are you unsure of what the title should be or when to send?

 There are multiple different variants that you can use to test within an a/b split test.